jarikain/full-stack-open-exercises-part3/README.md

 # Full Stack Open Part 3 Exercises
 For this part of the course, it is recommended to use separate repository.
 My main repository for the exercises is [here](https://github.com/jarikain/full-stack-open-exercises)

-Link for the backend app: https://fso-express-phonebook-app.fly.dev/api/persons
+Link for the app: https://fso-express-phonebook-app.fly.dev/

 ## Completed exercises:
 [3.1 - 3.6](https://fullstackopen.com/en/part3/node_js_and_express#exercises-3-1-3-6)